 CERN is one of the largest sources of scientific data in the world.
 To distribute this data to hundreds of collaborating institutes worldwide, CERN requires excellent network connectivity.

-The service is provided jointly by CERN and Equinix's data-centres in Geneva.
-CIXP is also a founding member of Euro-IX, the European Internet Exchange Point Association.
+The service is provided jointly by CERN and Equinix's data-centres in Geneva and Zurich.

 CIXP is located at CERN in Geneva, Switzerland.

 The CIXP was formally established on January 1st, 1996 using standard Ethernet switching technology.
 In 1989 the first pan-European internet backbone was established through CERN, and in 1990 the first T1 connection to NSFnet in the USA was made.
 At the time, trans-Atlantic speeds were at a record 1.5Mb/s, about 10% of today's ADSL for home-use.